 Allergen elimination is one of the best ways to manage dog allergies!

 Tip #10: Cyclosporine: Costly But Effective

-- Cyclosporine (Atopica, Novartis) is effective for preventing T lymphocytes from stimulating an allergic reaction.
+- Is effective for preventing T lymphocytes from stimulating an allergic reaction.

-- Cyclosporine works in 75% of patients and has few adverse effects, but is relatively expensive compared to other treatments.
+- Works in 75% of patients and has few adverse effects, but is relatively expensive compared to other treatments.

-- Cyclosporine treatments should be given every day initially.
+- Treatments should be given every day initially.
 Then, treatments can usually be reduced to every other day.
-Tapering reduces the cost.
+Tapering reduces cost.